-The number of spinal nerves are identical with that of vertebrae because the spinal nerves pass the intervertebral foramina (Fig. 1-19).
+The number of spinal nerves is identical with that of vertebrae because the spinal nerves pass the intervertebral foramina (Fig. 1-19).
 The cervical nerves are exception.
 CN1 is superior to CV1 while TN1, LN1, SN1 are inferior to TV1, LV1, SV1, respectively.

 LN4 passes the intervertebral foramen between LV4 and LV5.
 However, if the nucleus pulposus is herniated between LV4 and LV5, it presses the LN5.
 This is because the herniation occurs posteriorly rather than laterally.

 The next muscle, partly covered by the trapezius, is the latissimus dorsi.
 Latissimus (largest in Latin) signifies the muscle’s origin is the largest (lower six thoracic vertebrae, thoracolumbar fascia, iliac crest, ribs, and scapula) (Fig. 1-3).
 It is innervated by the “thoracodorsal” nerve (Figs. 2-14,15).
 The name of this nerve originates from the location of the latissimus dorsi which partly covers the “thorax’ dorsum” (posterior thoracic wall).

 Latissimus dorsi performs adduction, medial rotation, and extension of the humerus (Fig. 2-3).